wario-land/steaks/doc/rom_hacking_docs.md

 | ...    | ...

 Note about getting music indices:
-* Breakpoint at 0x08001DD2
+* Breakpoint at 0x08001DD2 and checking the r0 register
-* Check the r0 register
+* Or setting an on-write breakpoint at 0x03003202

 ### Music/SFX tracks